The strongest case for increasing diversity on the boards of public bodies comes from members of under-represented groups themselves.

 In the following case studies, public appointees from diverse backgrounds give their thoughts on the process that led them into their current role.

 Cindy guides candidates through what to expect when going for a public appointment and what she’s learned from being a public appointee herself.
+A transcript of Cindy’s experience as a SIPM is also available.

 Delroy spoke to OCPA about how his life experience contributed to him being ready to take up a public appointment and the value of having a diversity of experience on boards.